In most

 at the utility's avoided-cost rate for any unused NEG.
 However, NEG

-from wind-energy systems larger than 10 kW is credited to the next
+wind-energy systems larger than 10 kW is credited to the next

 month’s bill at the state's avoided-cost rate.
 NEG